nalo26/Discord-ProgramCompiler/README.md

 #### See your profile

-`!profile`
+`!profile [user]`

-Send your profile details (name, picture, total score, list of participate exercises).
+If `user` is specified, send the user's profile detail (name, picture, total score, list of participate exercises).
+If not, send yours.

 Aliases: `!profil`, `!me`